hwdong-net/hwdong-net.github.io/_posts/2020-05-04-A short tutorial about git and github.md

 How to track the modification history of a file?

-you may use different renamed files to track different version of a file.
+You might be tracking the revision history of a file with a different filename.
 For example:
 ```
 work.doc
 Work_2019_3_8.doc